Manipulate the history stack of one or more selected images.

 - selective paste…

 - Paste parts of a copied history stack onto all selected images.
-A dialog appears from which you may choose the items to paste from the source history stack.
+As with the selective copy button, a dialog appears from which you may choose the items to paste (or “reset”) from the source history stack.

 - Paste all items of a copied history stack onto all selected images.